Last Updated on December 8, 2021 by Chef Mireille

-IN THE MAKING – HOW TO MAKE STUFFED DOUGHNUTS WITH ORANGE YOGURT SAUCE
+HOW TO MAKE STUFFED DOUGHNUTS WITH ORANGE YOGURT SAUCE

 These were so delicious and due to their mild sweetness, just as good for breakfast as dessert.
 These made the perfect breakfast with a slice of fresh mozzarella and some sliced fruit.

 They are also great for a weekend brunch or a great indulgence for Fat Tuesday before Lenten fasting begins!

 Here are some other Doughnut Recipes you might also like to try!